martinmamql/relative_predictive_coding/vision/README.md

 ## Enviroment setup

-For CIFAR-10/CIFAR-100 experiments, our code can also run on a *single* GPU.
+For CIFAR-10/CIFAR-100 experiments, our code can run on a *single* GPU.
 It does not support multi-GPUs, for reasons such as global BatchNorm and contrastive loss across cores.

 Our models are also trained with TPUs.
 It is recommended to run distributed training with TPUs when using our code for pretraining on ImageNet.